yoyohonyang/LearingFaceAgeProgression/README.md

 <img align="right" src="https://github.com/yoyohonyang/LearingFaceAgeProgression/blob/master/doc/LearningFaceAgeProgression.png">

-In this repository we provide the pretrained aging models and the demo code for the paper.
+In this repository we provide the pretrained aging models and the demo code.

 ## Setup
 The code is implemented in [Torch7](http://torch.ch/).